 Child Friendly Leeds

-One minute guide: child and family assessment
+One minute guide: Child and family assessment

 What is the child and family assessment

-The child and family assessment is the assessment used by children’s social workers to understand the presenting issues and the impact on the child/ren in the context of the whole family.
-The assessment informs support and planning for the child/ren and their family.
-In Leeds as part of our restorative practice, the Leeds Practice Principles underpin the assessment.
+The Child and Family Assessment (sometimes referred to as a CAFA) is the assessment used by children's social workers in Leeds to understand a child or family's presenting issues and the impact on the child(ren) in the context of the whole family.
+Nationally, this is known as a Single Assessment.

 Timescales for a child and family assessment